kwpid/LimitedEmpire/replit.md

     - **Firebase Hosting**: For deploying the web application.
 - **Rarity System**: Items are categorized into 8 tiers based on value, influencing their roll probability logarithmically.
 - **Stock System**: Items can be "limited" (with serial numbers and finite stock) or "infinite."
 Admins receive serial #0 for all new limited items.
-- **Transactional Integrity**: Firebase transactions are used to ensure atomicity and consistency for critical operations like rolling, selling, trading, item gifting, and inventory wiping.
+- **Transactional Integrity**: Firebase transactions are used to ensure atomicity and consistency for critical operations like rolling, selling, item gifting, and inventory wiping.
 - **Real-time Features**: Global roll notifications for high-value items and real-time updates from Firestore are implemented.
 - **Admin Features**:
     - **Item Management**: Creation (with auto-ownership for admin), editing, stock management, and off-sale toggling.